 Hawks And Heat's Latest Injury Reports

-The Atlanta Hawks and Miami Heat have announced their injury reports (as of 8:30 Eastern Time).
+The Atlanta Hawks and Miami Heat have updated their injury reports as of 10:30 Eastern Time for Tuesday's Game 2.

-The Miami Heat are hosting the Atlanta Hawks in Florida on Sunday afternoon for Game 1 of their first-round playoff series.
+The Atlanta Hawks and Miami Heat are facing off on Tuesday evening for Game 2 of their first-round series in Florida.

-As of 8:30 Eastern Time, the two teams have updated their injury reports for the contest.
+For the game, the two teams have announced their injury reports (as of 10:30 Eastern Time).

+The Heat crushed the Hawks in the first game, and have a 1-0 series lead.

-The Hawks come into the afternoon after beating the Cleveland Cavaliers in Ohio on Friday evening to make their way to the NBA Playoffs via the NBA's play-in tournament.
+The Hawks finished the regular season as the ninth seed in the Eastern Conference, but made their way to the playoffs via the play-in tournament.

-As for the Heat, they were the top seed in the Eastern Conference.
+As for the Heat, they were the top team in the east.

 The Related stories on NBA basketball